-Our Community Partner, Richmond Football Club, dedicates the AFL match between Richmond v Collingwood on Saturday 28 July to the Foundation.
+Our Community Partner, Richmond Football Club, dedicated the AFL match between Richmond v Collingwood on Saturday 28 July 2018 to the Foundation.

-Richmond players are to wear dedicated Alannah & Madeline Foundation branded guernseys, that feature splashes of purple along with our logo which is incredibly special, as it’s part of a drawing that Alannah did just before the Port Arthur tragedy.
+Richmond players wore dedicated Alannah & Madeline Foundation branded guernseys, that featured splashes of purple along with our logo which is incredibly special, as it’s part of a drawing that Alannah did just before the Port Arthur tragedy.

 Together with Richmond and the Tiger Army we are working to build a safer world for kids.

 Richmond senior coach Damien Hardwick and captain Trent Cotchin have helped the Alannah & Madeline Foundation to reach a bitter-sweet milestone, packing the 85,000th Buddy Bag.

 The need for Buddy Bags is never-ending.
 Every two minutes in Australia there is a report of child abuse, neglect or family violence.

 Buddy Bags are backpacks full of basic, essential items gifted to vulnerable children.

 A Buddy Bag offers more than just material aid, it is one of the vital first steps to recovery.
 These everyday items restore a sense of safety and security to children when they need it most.